stevenworthington/dss-powersim/02_simulation.Rmd

 - Implement
     4. **Simulate:** Simulate the sampling process for a single dataset, assuming the alternative hypothesis, and fit the model of interest.
-    5. **Automate:** Write a function/program/macro to automate the process of creating datasets, fitting models, testing the hypothesis of interest, and calculating power for that test.
+    5. **Automate:** Write a function/program/macro to automate the process of creating datasets, fitting models, testing the hypothesis of interest, and calculating power for that test - the number of significant simulations out of the total number of simulations.
 The function/program/macro should be flexible enough to allow for iterating power calculations over a grid of different parameter values.
     6. **Summarize:** Summarize the relationships between power, sample size, and effect size in tables and figures.

 The implementation phase can be summarized by the following graphic: